Genome: Eukaryotic genomes

 Eukaryotic genomes are composed of one or more linear DNA chromosomes.
 The number of chromosomes varies widely from Jack jumper ants and an asexual nemotode, which each have only one pair, to a fern species that has 720 pairs.
 It is surprising the amount of DNA that eukaryotic genomes contain compared to other genomes.
-The amount is even more than what is necessary for DNA protein-coding and noncoding genes due to the fact that eukaryotic genomes show as much as 64,000-fold variation in their sizes.
+The amount is even more than what is necessary for DNA protein-coding and noncoding genes because eukaryotic genomes show as much as 64,000-fold variation in their sizes.
 However, this special characteristic is caused by the presence of repetitive DNA, and transposable elements (TEs).

 A typical human cell has two copies of each of 22 autosomes, one inherited from each parent, plus two sex chromosomes, making it diploid.
 Gametes, such as ova, sperm, spores, and pollen, are haploid, meaning they carry only one copy of each chromosome.
 In addition to the chromosomes in the nucleus, organelles such as the chloroplasts and mitochondria have their own DNA.
 Mitochondria are sometimes said to have their own genome often referred to as the "mitochondrial genome".
 The DNA found within the chloroplast may be referred to as the "plastome".
 Like the bacteria they originated from, mitochondria and chloroplasts have a circular chromosome.

 Unlike prokaryotes where exon-intron organization of protein coding genes exists but is rather exceptional, eukaryotes generally have these features in their genes and their genomes contain variable amounts of repetitive DNA.
 In mammals and plants, the majority of the genome is composed of repetitive DNA.
-Genes in eukaryotic genomes can be annotated using FINDER.